Mediation in Clinical Negligence

 Our Promise to You

-· We will review your potential claim by advising you on the NHS complaints procedure or other alternative procedure if your case does not relate to NHS care and treatment.
+· We will review your potential claim by advising you on suing the NHS for negligence or other alternative procedure if your case does not relate to NHS care and treatment.

 · We will not charge a fee for our time in reviewing your case.